A Black comedy sheds light on a grave mystery…

 After speaking to a handy gravedigger, and the local stonemason, George learns Edward’s grave was made at a later time and his grave plot is empty.
-George learns that a Joseph Maloney (Ed Lauter) paid in cash for Edward’s grave.
+George learns that Joseph Maloney (Ed Lauter) paid in cash for Edward’s grave.

 At the births, deaths and marriage registry George discovers the death certificate for the parents but not for Edward.
-Maloney had applied but was unsuccessful in obtaining a death certificate for Edward, as his body not found.
+Maloney had applied but was unsuccessful in obtaining a death certificate for Edward, as his body was not found.

 George visits Maloney at his garage and asks him about these events and the whereabouts of Edward Shoebridge.
 But he does not mention Shoebridge’s true family and the Rainbird inheritance.
 Maloney takes down the details of George’s car’s number plate.
-Maloney and George are observed by his Maloney’s wife, and he learns later that George borrowed his girlfriend’s Blanche’s car.
+Maloney and George are observed by Maloney’s wife, and he learns later that George borrowed his girlfriend’s Blanche’s car.

 Maloney visits Arthur at his jeweller’s shop and tells him that a detective is rooting into the Edward Shoebridge story.
 It is then revealed that Arthur is the missing Rainbird heir, Edward Shoebridge.
-Edward – and his life long best friend – Maloney murdered his adoptive parents by setting fire to their home.
+Edward – and his lifelong best friend – Maloney murdered his adoptive parents by setting fire to their home.
 These men both took part in their murder.